zephyrproject-rtos/zephyr/doc/reference/terminology.rst

 isr-ok
 ======

-The isr-ok attribute is used on a function to indicate that it can be called from interrupt context.
-If necessary the function will use :cpp:func:`k_is_in_isr` to detect its calling context and force an execution path that will not cause the invoking thread to sleep.
+The isr-ok attribute is used on a function to indicate that it works whether it is being invoked from interrupt or thread context.

 Explanation
 -----------

-This attribute is intended for **sleep** functions that may be indirectly invoked from interrupt context with arguments that could attempt to put the invoking thread to sleep, e.g. because the function is not **no-wait** or the parameters do not select the no-wait path.
+Any function that is not **sleep** is inherently **isr-ok**.
+Functions that are **sleep** are **isr-ok** if the implementation ensures that the documented behavior is implemented even if called from an interrupt context.
+This may be achieved by having the implementation detect the calling context and transfer the operation that would sleep to a thread, or by documenting that when invoked from a non-thread context the function will return a specific error (generally ``-EWOULDBLOCK``).

-Functions that are **isr-ok** may be always be safely invoked from interrupt context, and will return an error if they were unable to fulfill their behavior in that context.
+Note that a function that is **no-wait** is safe to call from interrupt context only when the no-wait path is selected.  **isr-ok** functions need not provide a no-wait path.

 .. _api_term_pre-kernel-ok: